Livingston County Animal Control (on Google Maps)

 5. Rabies vaccination for pets

-All dogs are required by law to be vaccinated for rabies and registered in the county that they reside.
+All dogs and companion cats are required by law to be vaccinated for rabies and registered in the county that they reside.

 The main purpose of the Animal Control program is to protect people and pets from rabies, a serious disease that is most often fatal for both animals and humans.
 Rabies protection is provided through the enforcement of Illinois law.